luhmann/luhmann/README.md

 Things can be known and understood.

-Knowledge must be pulled in — no one hands it to you.
+Knowledge must be pulled in, no one hands it to you.

 Those weird edge cases aren't tool deficiencies — they're human idiosyncrasy.
 Embrace them.